Asbestos Warning

 - Asbestos-containing materials must be double-bagged and sealed in thick 6-millimeter bags that state they contain asbestos.
 Normal trash bags or other containers are not acceptable.

-- A maximum of 125 pounds (about four bags) is accepted for free per month from households at the CHWCC.
+- A maximum of 50 pounds (about two bags) is accepted for free per trip from households at the CHWCC.

 Business Instructions